 Here's the fun part of getting acquainted with your new breasts.
 The Moving Comfort sports bra finder pairs you with bras that match your new cup size, activity level, and favorite styles.Shop Sports Bras

-While Symmastia is the least common complication associated with cosmetic breast augmentation surgery, women from Pearland, TX and other cities around Houston occasionally visit our Webster practice for treatment.
+While Symmastia is the least common complication associated with cosmetic breast augmentation surgery, women occasionally visit our practice in Houston, Pearland, and Webster, TX for treatment of this condition.
 Symmastia may not be apparent right after surgery; it can appear anywhere from a few days to a few months post-op.

 The good news is, it can be corrected.
-Patients often come to our clinic for Symmastia repair due to Dr. Clayton Moliver's expertise in this procedure.
-Dr. Moliver has performed numerous Symmastia repair procedures on patients who underwent a previous breast augmentation elsewhere.
+Patients often come to our clinic for Symmastia repair due to our surgeons' expertise in this procedure.
+They have performed numerous Symmastia repair procedures on patients who underwent a previous breast augmentation elsewhere.
 Repairing Symmastia usually involves revision of the breast pocket to prevent the implant from shifting across the midline, as well as suturing of the tissue with permanent structures to hold the implants in place.
-Often Dr. Moliver uses specialized tissue called Acellular Dermal Matrix (or ADMs) named either Strattice™, AlloDerm®, or BellaDerm® to correct the problem.
+Often our surgeons use specialized tissue called Acellular Dermal Matrix (or ADMs) named either Strattice™, AlloDerm®, or BellaDerm® to correct the problem.

 Listening is the key to great results.
 Your cosmetic goals are brought to life by our surgeons, and their work speaks for itself.View Before & After Photos Request a Free Consultation Request a Free Consultation Payment Options

 In the video below, Dr. Moliver takes us into the operating room to walk us through the process of a typical Symmastia correction procedure.
-If you are interested in learning more about Symmastia repair in Houston, please call (281) 282-9555 now or fill out the form above.
+If you are interested in learning more about Symmastia repair at Houston Plastic & Reconstructive Surgery, please call (281) 282-9555 now or fill out the form above.